Top Sewer Inspection Equipment and Technology

-Throughout the last decade, the industry has seen a rise in the array of camera technologies: full-color, panoramic systems, LED lighting, underground mapping, and more.
+Throughout the last decade, the wastewater infrastructure and sewer inspection industry has seen a rise in the array of camera technologies: full-color, panoramic systems, LED lighting, underground mapping, and more.
 These advancements are giving the owners a much better idea as to what is going on in the underground infrastructure.

-Given that the technology has evolved through the years, the durability has done so as well.
+Given that the wastewater infrastructure technology has evolved through the years, durability has done so as well.

 All of these changes and modifications have been driven by industry demand.
 There are more products available in the market that offer a wider variety for contractors and owners.
 These changes and offerings have allowed smaller municipalities to acquire systems that meet their needs to complete work in-house.

-Inspections are so important when it comes to repairing lines.
-Given the advancements in the camera technology, there’s also been comparable changes and upgrades to the software.
+Sewer Inspections are so important when it comes to repairing lines.
+Given the advancements in camera technology, there have also been comparable changes and upgrades to the software.

 The software provides functions that save time for the operators and improve the quality of the data collected; this means more user-friendly software.